tidev/organization-docs/BECOMING_A_COMMITTER.md

 ## Keeping your Commit Access

-For security reasons, TiDev may choose to suspend your commit privileges if you have been inactive for longer than 1 year.
+For security reasons, the TiDev board members may choose to suspend your commit privileges if you have been inactive for longer than 1 year.

 Violating the [code of conduct](https://github.com/tidev/organization-docs/blob/main/CODE_OF_CONDUCT.md) may also result in commit access being revoked.